 Good thing about this avocado topping also is that I usually chop everything ahead of the time.
 I don’t mix the salad, but just cut everything in individual cups and leave in the fridge.
 That way everything is ready, and it takes only a few minutes to take the salmon off the grill and fancy it up for the table.

-Serve crispy oven baked fries and green Peruvian dipping sauces with this dish.
+Serve crispy oven baked fries and green Peruvian dipping sauces

 Get more summer dishes from the .